Director, Mediation Clinic

 ADR, Clinical Legal Education & Teaching, Mediation, Property Law, Poverty Law

-Professor Nussbaum is an Associate Professor of Law at the UNLV Boyd School of Law where she also serves as the Associate Director of the Saltman Center for Conflict Resolution.
+Professor Nussbaum is a Professor of Law at the UNLV Boyd School of Law where she also serves as the Director of the Saltman Center for Conflict Resolution.
 Before joining the faculty at Boyd, she taught at the University of Baltimore School of Law and also was a fellow in the Leadership, Ethics, and Democracy Building Initiative at the University of Maryland Francis King Carey School of Law.
 She teaches courses on dispute resolution and family law and also directs the law school’s Mediation Clinic.

 Professor Nussbaum’s research interests focus on the benefits and challenges of relying on informal justice, as opposed to formal adjudication, to resolve conflict.
 She is particularly interested in alternative dispute resolution (ADR) policy, or the role ADR can and should play in the American legal system.
 Her writing explores questions of how and why states use ADR procedural interventions as instruments for shaping public policy and instituting societal reform.
 Her articles have been published in the Hastings Law Journal, the Maryland Law Review, the Utah Law Review, and the Cardozo Law Review.

 In the News